statsmodels/statsmodels/README.txt

 What the l1 addition is
 =======================
-A slight modification that allows l1 regularized multinomial logistic regression.
-The functionality should be compatible with the existing base.LikelihoodModel.
+A slight modification that allows l1 regularized LikelihoodModel .

 Main Files
 ==========

 l1_demo/demo.py
-    $ python demo.py does a quick demo of the regularization.
+    $ python demo.py logit
+    does a quick demo of the regularization using logistic regression.

 statsmodels/discrete/l1_cvxopt.py
     _fit_l1_cvxopt_cp()